jwplayer/jwplayer-cast-receiver/README.md

 $ gulp --tasks-simple
-serve         # starts a http server that serves the receiver. clean         # cleans the build directories. watch         # watches the src directories for changes. default       # invokes build. build         # builds a debug and a release version of the receiver.
+serve         # starts a http server that serves the receiver. clean         # cleans the build directories. clean-debug   # cleans the build-debug directory. clean-release # cleans the build-release directory. watch         # watches the src directories for changes. default       # invokes build. build         # builds a debug and a release version of the receiver.